pwnwriter/wood/content/_index.md

 description = "A place where I freely share my thoughts."
 +++

 Hello, I’m Nabeen, online known as PwnWriter.
-I’m 20 years old from USA, Florida.
+I’m 20 years old from Nyc, USA.

 ## About this site...